Watchmaker Glossary

 Nesting

-Action of inserting and fixing the movement in its case
+Action of introducing and fixing the movement in its case

-Set of clockwork stones used in the pivot holes to reduce friction.
-A normal setting includes 15 to 19 rubies.
+Set of clockwork stones used in pivot holes to reduce friction.
+A normal gem setting includes 15 to 19 rubies.

 Mesh